 - • Follow-Up Procedures

-Paper reporting makes it impossible to attach supportive evidence without the risk of mismanagement or inaccuracies.
-The benefit to having configurable security incident reporting that is digital means guards on the front-line can take photos, videos, or comments with their mobile devices and attach them directly to the report for review.
+The benefit to having configurable, and digital, reports is that front-line officers can quickly take photos, videos, or comments with their mobile devices and attach them directly to the report for review.

-Also, being online allows supervisors and guards to have immediate access when needed and/or as part of a follow-up investigation with stakeholders or law enforcement.
+Also, being online makes it easier for supervisors and officers to quickly follow-up on an investigation with stakeholders or law enforcement.

-Drag and drop fields created by supervisors with pre-written responses gives guards the option to select the appropriate choice when filling out a report.
+Supervisors can set up reports with drag and drop fields and pre-written responses.
+This gives officers the option to select the appropriate choice when filling out a report.
 Selected responses make it simple for supervisors to tailor each report so that it captures exactly what stakeholders or security company operators need to know.

-One of the most important aspects of security incident reporting involves its credibility, especially when it’s used to uphold justifications against legal litigation and insurance claims, if needed.
+One of the most important parts of a security guard incident report involves its credibility.
+A credible report is used to uphold justifications against litigation and insurance claims, if needed.

-Having configurable reporting allows supervisors to add a signature field requiring guards to document their name and any supporting information, such as time-stamped entries or GPS guard location, needed to establish a credible report.
+With a configurable report, supervisors can add a signature field that requires officers to document their name and any supporting information, such as time-stamped entries or GPS guard location.

-If supervisors must review a report, a configurable “submit for follow-up” field may be added as a requirement or as a simple “yes or no” selection to be determined by the front-line guard.
+If supervisors must review a report, there is an option to add a “submit for follow-up” field.
+This field can be required and can be as simple as a “yes or no” option.

-When digital security guard incident reports are submitted for follow-up, supervisors can assess the report for inconsistencies, discrepancies, or closure before they’re sent to stakeholders.
+When digital security guard incident reports are submitted for follow-up, supervisors can check the report for inconsistencies, discrepancies, or closure before they’re sent to stakeholders.

-Configurable security incident report templates standardize security company processes so that operations run more efficiently.
+A configurable security guard incident report standardizes security company processes so that operations run more efficiently.

-With configurable reports, security companies can benchmark across sites for critical analysis and better situational awareness.
-Benchmarking can be used to compare which sites have more violations, which are performing well, and which may need further action.
+With configurable reports, security companies can analyze their digital report details across sites for situational awareness.
+Benchmarking can be used to see which sites have more violations, which are performing well, and which may need further action.

-With configurable reporting templates, security companies can ensure that their reputation, their client’s confidence, and their ability to maintain successful operations is always upheld.
+With configurable reporting templates, security companies can uphold their reputation and their client’s confidence.

 About the Author